CSU-Agricultural-Water-Quality-Program/ALS-Data-Cleaning-Tool/README.md

     * Add integration of separate excel file results when ALS Houston exports work to other ALS labs (e.g., when Selenium analysis is requested.)
     * Fix sample hold time flag "H" in flagData funciton in file_merger.R
     * Add GPS coordinates dictionary to assign coordinates to each location and treatment (as necessary)
-    * Fix NA values in columns for TSS data (DILUTION, RESULT.REPORTED.TO, MDL, RL)
+    * Fix NA values in columns for TSS data by adding AWQP lab reported values (DILUTION, RESULT.REPORTED.TO, MDL, RL)
         * Make LAB.ID.x column read "CSU AWQP Lab"
     * Drop unnecesary columns (REPORT.BASIS, PERCENT.MOISTURE, PERCENT.SOLID, LAB.ID.y, MATRIX, HOLD)
     * Add funcitonality to merge lab results from Colorado Dept. of Ag AWQP
+    * ~~Add static box and whisker plot to show distribution of results for each analyte over all irrigation/storm events~~
 * water_report
     * Create table of methods used in introduction
     * See if we can parse Kerbel results by treatment
-    * fix Kerbel inflow/outflow not being colorized properly
+    * ~~fix Kerbel inflow/outflow not being colorized properly~~
 * site_selector
     * Create table of methods used in introduction
     * Set the plotly plots to start at the correct y range